Mois I. Aroyo (ITA Editor), Universidad del Pais Vasco, Bilbao, Spain

 Suzanna Ward (Cambridge Structural Database Group manager), CCDC, Cambridge, UK

-Suzanna joined the CCDC in 2006 as a Scientific Editor, validating crystal structures into the CSD.
-Since then she has been involved with work to ensure data is released faster through WebCSD, changing the way data is curated into the database and the development of a new internal system, CSD-Xpedite, used in the creation of the database.
-These changes have transformed the way the team curate data into the CSD and have ensured the CCDC can keep up with increasing output of the crystallographic community.
-In 2013 Suzanna took on the role of CSD Group manager and is now responsible for team that creates the CSD and manages all the transactions that go on behind the scenes with depositors, authors, publishers, referees and requests for data.
+Suzanna currently manages the Cambridge Structural Database at the CCDC.
+She joined the CCDC in 2006 as a Scientific Editor, validating crystal structures into the CSD.
+Since then she has been involved with work to ensure data is released and curated into the CSD more efficiently.
+In 2013 Suzanna took on the role of Cambridge Structural Database Group manager and is now responsible for team that creates the CSD and manages all the transactions that go on behind the scenes with depositors, authors, publishers, referees and requests for data.
+Suzanna is also responsible for the CCDC’s free online data deposition and access services and has been involved in various workshops and conferences worldwide helping people deposit and utilise crystallographic data.

 © 2018 - 2019 AIC - Associazione Italiana Cristallografia